Okay, this is crazy confusing but it doesn’t need to be.

 8. Romm, Dr. Aviva.
 (2018) Reducing Thyroid Antibodies Naturally.
 Natural MD Radio episode #73

-Get the support, information, tools, and accountability you need to powerfully transform your health from deep down.
-Together we will use food, herbs, nutrients and lifestyle to balance hormones, reduce inflammation, and nourish our body.
+Get the support, information, tools, inspiration, and accountability you need to powerfully transform your health from deep down.
+Together we will use food, herbs, nutrients and lifestyle to help balance hormones, reduce inflammation, and nourish our entire body.

-Don’t miss this awesome opportunity to maximize your health and come away empowered to age your best!
-Things we do today affect our health and hormones decades down the line.
+Don’t miss this awesome opportunity to maximize your health and come away empowered to age your best as your own expert!
+Things we do today affect our health, hormones, brain function, mood, immune system, digestion, and energy decades down the line.

 These grass root changes will impact sleep, skin issues, libido, energy levels, headaches, immune problems, anxiety, depression, pms symptoms, moodiness, menopause symptoms, sore breasts, digestive problems, joint pain, and more!